-House Speaker Will Weatherford's top priorities this year included revamping the Florida Retirement System.
-He wanted to require all newly hired employees join the "defined contribution" plan, an investment system similar to 401(k) plans in the private sector.
+Last update Dec.
+20, 2013: House Speaker Will Weatherford's top priorities in 2013 included revamping the Florida Retirement System.
+He wanted to require all newly hired employees to join a "defined contribution" plan, an investment system similar to 401(k) plans in the private sector.
 Current employees could stay where they are.
-Democrats and organized labor are against the change, contending the system is not broken and needs no fixing.
+Democrats and organized labor were against the change, contending the system is not broken and needs no fixing.
 Weatherford (and Gov. Rick Scott) cite a $19 billion unfunded liability, costing about $500 million a year, as reason enough to make the change.